Skip to main content

 Data residency

-• Suitable for air-gapped environments when combined with VPC endpoints for Bedrock, DynamoDB, SQS, and SSM.
+• Suitable for air-gapped environments when combined with a local LLM via Ollama.

 Best for teams that want zero infrastructure overhead

 Everything is hosted by MergeWatch.
 Install the GitHub App and start getting reviews.
-No AWS account needed.
+No AWS account, no Docker, no server management.

 How it works

-MergeWatch runs the full stack, including Bedrock model access.
+MergeWatch runs the full pipeline on AWS — API Gateway, Lambda functions, DynamoDB, and Bedrock.
 You install the GitHub App and configure your repositories.
 That is it.

 → Review posted to GitHub